Ortham/variety/flatpak-resources/README.md

 ## Known issues

-- Set EXIF Rating submenu dropdown is empty
-- AppIndicator -> Quote -> Copy to Clipboard does nothing
-    - Might be a Wayland issue?

-Some other issues that probably aren't Flatpak-specific:
+Some other issues that aren't Flatpak-specific:

 - Flickr photo download fails with an API key error
 - Google Earth View responds with a 404
 - Fails to parse the Nat Geo server-side response
 - AppIndicator -> Quote -> View at UNIX fortune program does nothing
+- Set EXIF Rating submenu dropdown is empty
+- AppIndicator -> Quote -> Copy to Clipboard does nothing
+    - Might be a Wayland issue?